Higher-dimensional Auslander-Reiten theory on $(d+2)$-angulated categories: Introduction

 \item[\rm (3)] $\tau_d\X=\X$. \end{itemize} \end{theorem}

-The article is organised as follows: In Section 2, we review some elementary definitions that we need to use, including $(d+2)$-angulated categories and Auslander-Reiten $(d+2)$ angles.
+The article is organized as follows: In Section 2, we review some elementary definitions that we need to use, including $(d+2)$-angulated categories and Auslander-Reiten $(d+2)$ angles.
 In Section 3, we show the first main result.
-In Section 4, we prove the second main result and give an example illustrating this result.
-In Section 5, we show the third main result.
+In Section 4, we prove the second main result and give an example illustrating it.
+In Section 5, we show the third main result and give an example illustrating it.